Aging and Disability Services promotes evidence-based programs in the Seattle-King County area that can keep you moving and help you stay connected.

 - Strong Today, Falls Free Tomorrow (AgeWise King County, September 2014)

 - Falls: Not an Inevitable Consequence of Aging (AgeWise King County, May 2014)

 - Eight-Week Class Turns Participant Into Leader, NCOA website (story about Marjorie Brown, participant in A Matter of Balance classes at South East Seattle Senior Center)

-Chronic conditions like arthritis, diabetes, hypertension, and lung disease often force older adults to give up their independence.
+Ongoing conditions like arthritis, diabetes, hypertension, pain, and lung disease often force older adults to give up their independence.
 Evidence-based programs shown here can help you improve your health and maintain your independence.

-This evidence-based model—also known as the Chronic Disease Self-Management Program (CDSMP)—was developed by the Stanford University School of Medicine.
+Living Well workshops were developed by the Stanford University School of Medicine.
 A series of six workshops, held once a week in community settings such as senior centers, churches, libraries, or hospitals—places where people with different chronic health problems frequently come together.
-The workshops are facilitated by two trained leaders, one or both of whom are non-health professionals who have chronic diseases themselves.
+The workshops are facilitated by two trained leaders, one or both of whom are non-health professionals who have an ongoing health condition or chronic disease themselves.

-The model emphasizes the patient’s role in managing illness.
+The model emphasizes the patient’s role in managing ongoing or chronic health conditions.
 Peer leaders help participants build self-confidence and adopt healthy behaviors.
 Subjects covered include:

 - Techniques to deal with problems such as frustration, fatigue, pain and isolation.